WoutervanDixhoorn/Cli-Chat/readme.md

 ## References
 * Tsoding (Nobuild): This project makes use of the [Nobuild](https://github.com/tsoding/nobuild) concept by Tsoding.
 A huge shoutout to the [Tsoding Daily](https://www.youtube.com/@TsodingDaily) channel. his content inspired me to start learning C for fun!
-* [https://github.com/WoutervanDixhoorn/Minimal-Sockets](Minimal Sockets): This is my own simple project developed parralel from this chat application.
+* [Minimal Sockets](https://github.com/WoutervanDixhoorn/Minimal-Sockets): This is my own simple project developed parralel from this chat application.

 ## Note
 * Please if you have any tips or input for the project, feel free to create an issue or a pull request!